matter-labs/zksync-web-era-docs/docs/zk-stack/running-a-zk-chain/locally.md

 ## Addendum

-- If you make changes to any contract, you can always deploy a new hyperchain to easily test those changes.
+- If you make changes to any contract, you can always deploy a new ZK Chain to easily test those changes.

-- If you configure your hyperchain once, you don't need to do it again as the wizard allows you to use an existing config file.
+- If you configure your ZK Chain once, you don't need to do it again as the wizard allows you to use an existing config file.

-- For now, it is only possible to deploy a hyperchain as an L2, but soon it will also work as L3s.
+- For now, it is only possible to deploy a ZK Chain as an L2, but soon it will also work as L3s.

 - When running the default matterlabs/geth, you have a set of rich wallets available to you.
 You can check them [here](https://github.com/matter-labs/local-setup/blob/main/rich-wallets.json).

 - If you face an issue compiling rust code (example `<jemalloc>: Error allocating TSD`) try removing the `rust-toolchain` file from the repo.

-- If you want to have a custom local base chain, you must ensure you have a database for your hyperchain, as well as the local RPC for your L1.
+- If you want to have a custom local base chain, you must ensure you have a database for your ZK Chain, as well as the local RPC for your L1.

-  - To run a Postgres 14 database for your hyperchain, execute the following:
+  - To run a Postgres 14 database for your ZK Chain, execute the following:

 ```bash
 docker-compose -f docker-compose-zkstack-common.yml up -d postgres